Jonathan-D-N/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: November, 11, 2022
+### Day 1: November, 12, 2022

-**Today's Progress**: Began rewrite on first Rock Paper Scissors game for The Odin Project.
-Rewriting to remove all usage of if else.
+**Today's Progress**: Finalized fundamental rewrite of Rock Paper Scissors project without the use of if/else statements.

-**Thoughts:** It's been a busy couple of weeks keeping me away from learning and progressing.
-I'm excited to jump back in to it and to begin this challenge.
-I think rewriting this simple program without the use of if else will help me grow and will help me get back in to things.
+**Thoughts:** I'm super excited that I learned this new method of comparing results without using conditional branching.
+I used a 2D array and indexed the comparisons I needed in to that array, and used the results to get my solution.
+So excited to learn about that, I want to work more with it th is week.

 **Link to work:** [TOP-rock-paper-scissors](https://github.com/Jonathan-D-N/TOP-rock-paper-scissors)